stronnag/mwptools/docs/manual/docs/mwp-Configuration.md

 mwp (and other applications) can have a problem with OpenGL and the Wayland compositor.
 Typcially this is manifest by being unable to pick mission WP icons for large (>40 point) missions.

 On non-WSL platforms, mwp forces XWayland over Wayland to mitigate this.
-You can force Wayland / XWayland by setting the `GDK_BACKEND` variable in `cmdopts`.
-This will override mwp's default.
+You can force Wayland / XWayland by setting the `GDK_BACKEND` variable in `cmdopts` (or the environment).
+This will override mwp's default behaviour.

     # set XWayland
     GDK_BACKEND=x11